scala/scala-lang/blog/_posts/2018-06-13-scala-213-collections.md

 ### `groupMap`

-A common pattern with the current collection is to use `groupBy` followed by `mapValues` to transform the groups.
+A common pattern with the old 2.12 collections is to use `groupBy` followed by `mapValues` to transform the groups.
 For instance, this is how we can index the names of a collection of users by their age: